Job Specs¶

 A reference to the request that initiated the job.
 Useful fields in the request are:

-: The client that initaited the job request (e.g.foouser
+- String owner: The client that initaited the job request (e.g.- foouser)

 The output directory for the job.
 At time of writing, this is always the same as the job’s working directory.